martinfrances107/rust_d3_geo/README.md

 The promise of this approach is to bypass the bottlekneck in passing bulk data from RUST memory space, into javascript, and finally into GPU memory.

-GeoJson Geometry is streamed through this libraries rendering pipeline into a new **PointsWPGU**  endpoint.
+GeoJson Geometry is streamed through this libraries rendering pipeline into a new **PolyinesWPGU**  endpoint.

-This endpoint output is block of memory which can be passed directly to the GPU.
+This endpoint output is a block of memory which can be passed directly to the GPU.

 A thin vertex and fragment shader is then responsible for rendering.